thiippal/abulafia/examples/README.md

 - Processing Task outputs using Actions
 - Tutorials
   - [Creating a Task for classifying images](#creating-a-task-for-classifying-images)
-  - Creating a Pipeline with multiple Tasks

 ## Creating Task objects

 In abulafia, user interfaces are hard-coded into Python classes that define the allowed input and output data types, and the task interface.

-To create a ...
+To create a Task object, create a YAML configuration file for a Task and pass this configuration to the appropriate class.

-The following example creates a Task object for text classification, using a YAML configuration file named `classify_text` and a Toloka client stored under the variable `client`.
+The following example creates a Task object using the `TextClassification` class, whose configuration is contained in a YAML configuration file named `classify_text`.
+A Toloka client stored under the variable `client` is used to interact with the Toloka platform.

 ```python
 task = TextClassification(configuration='classify_text.yaml', client=client)